mexiquin/qjasper.com/content/en/Projects/mserv/mserv-0_8.md

 # Installing mserv
 The recommended way to install `mserv` is by using Python's pip package manager.
 If you don't already have Python installed, head on over to [Python.org](https://www.python.org/) and install it on your computer.

-As of right now, it's recommended that you install Python version `3.9.0` or newer.
+As of right now, it's recommended that you install Python version `3.8.0` or newer.
-***
-I'm in the process of making it work on older python versions, but until then, use the newest Python version possible
-***

 *NOTE: If you're on Windows, make sure that, at the very end of the installation, you select the checkbox that "Adds python to PATH"*